luc-wallace/cluck/README.md

 - Return, if, for, while and do-while statements
 - Expressions and precedence
 - Number, char and float literals
-- Binary and unary operators (not all implemented)
+- Binary and unary operators (most implemented)
 - Detailed syntax errors
 - Static analysis for bindings and types
 - Code generation for expressions and functions
 - Pointer types
+- Type casts

 Future: